kpiris/bcbbr/README.md

 Also tries to import an organization export to the only organization vault the account should have access to.

-After importing the vault(s) it tries to restore the attachments backup on that exports directory.
+After importing the vault(s) it tries to restore the attachments backups present on that exports directory.

 ## Restore attachments script: